 Quiet ground supply voltage to input buffers of I/O banks.
 Within the package, the GNDQ plane is decoupled from the simultaneous switching noise originated from the output buffer ground domain.
 This minimizes the noise transfer within the package, and improves input signal integrity.
-GNDQ must always be connected to GND on the board.
+GNDQ needs to always be connected on the board to GND.

-VCC Core Supply Voltage
+V{CC} Core Supply Voltage